CAZ catalog and optical light curves of 7918 blazar-selected active galactic nuclei: Characterizing variability and flaring behavior

 \subsection{Identifying periods of enhanced emission}

 The Bayesian block algorithm (\citealt{scargle2013}) is a widely used technique for characterizing flux variations and identifying flares in blazar light curves (e.g., \citealt{Wagner2022_BBHOP_flips, deJaeger2023_ASSASN_time_lags}).
 It is especially powerful for systematically characterizing flares in a large number of light curves, due to its ability to adaptively bin a light curve using only one easily quantifiable Bayesian prior.
 Therefore, in this subsection we use it on the merged CAZ light curves (see Sect. \ref{sec_merge_all_filters}) to identify periods of enhanced emission and, in Sect. \ref{sec_identifying_flares}, flaring periods.
+The Bayesian blocks corresponding to the CAZ light curves are provided as electronic tables.

 We apply the Bayesian block algorithm using its implementation in the Python package \texttt{astropy} (\citealt{Astropy2022_v5}) to 7722 merged CAZ light curves with $\ge$10 data points and $\ge$30~d duration.
 The algorithm then adaptively determines instances of significant flux density variation, between which lie periods (i.e., ``blocks'') of insignificant variation.
-We bin the flux density within each Bayesian block (``BB'').
-The binned flux densities are obtained via Eq. \ref{eqn_wAvg} and their error via:
+We bin the flux density within each Bayesian block (BB).
+The binned flux densities are obtained via Eq. \ref{eqn_wAvg} and their error via

 where $\tilde{\sigma}_{i}$ is the median flux density error within a BB and, similar to Eq. \ref{eqn_wAvg}, $w_i={\sigma_{i}}^{-2}$ and $\overline{S}$ is the binned flux density for each BB.
 Equation \ref{eqn_wAvg_error_spread} ensures that $\sigma_{\overline{S},\mathrm{BB}}$ resembles either the typical error or the spread of the flux densities within the BB.
-Furthermore, during this process, we preserve observational gaps ($>$60~d periods with no data) by leaving them as empty periods in the BB light curve.
-We also ensure that all BBs are at least 1~d in length by iteratively merging and rebinning shorter BBs.
+Furthermore, during this process, we preserved observational gaps ($>$60~d periods with no data) by leaving them as empty periods in the BB light curve.
+We also ensured that all BBs are at least 1~d in length by iteratively merging and rebinning shorter BBs.

 The BB algorithm operates using only one input parameter: a Bayesian prior called \texttt{ncp\_prior}\footnote{Another parameter \texttt{gamma} is often used as the Bayesian prior, which follows the relation \texttt{ncp\_prior}~=~$-\ln$(\texttt{gamma}).}.
 As \texttt{ncp\_prior}~$\rightarrow \infty$, the algorithm finds fewer BB; conversely, when \texttt{ncp\_prior}~$\rightarrow 0$, more BBs are found.
 For time series with ideal Gaussian errors, it is empirically shown that \texttt{ncp\_prior}$_\mathrm{ideal}$~$=1.32 + 0.577 \log_{10}(N)$ where $N$ is the total data count (\citealt{scargle2013}).
 Unfortunately, this ideal assumption is not applicable to the merged CAZ light curves as they suffer from noise and non-intrinsic variability, especially due to the inclusion of ATLAS data (as shown in Sect. \ref{sec_variability}).